There will be a minimum of 5 competition rounds (subject to the number of registered teams), with each round lasting 90 minutes.

 More information about other prizes for the event will be posted in the coming weeks.

-The full set of rules will be released in the coming weeks.
+The full set of rules can be downloaded using this link.

 The cases used for the competition will be based on, and inspired by, real international disputes experienced by professional mediators.

 General instructions for all 5 rounds are now available!